Ahsome/NIMA-Notes/Med Notes/Diseases/Gastrointestinal/C. Difficile infection.md

 ---

 # Information
 C. Difficile infection is an infection caused by *Clostridioides difficile*.
-It is a ubiquitious spore, that is *not harmful with normal GI flora*
+It is a ubiquitious spore, that is *not harmful with normal GI flora*.
+However, **antibiotics** can alter normal gut flora and allow C. diff growth

+Infection is *not* due to invasion into the blood stream, but due to **toxin production:**
+1. Toxin A: Enterotoxin
+	1. Causes watery diarrhea
+2. Toxin B: Cytotoxin
+	1. Causes cell necrosis and fibrin deposition

 > [!Important]
-- Not possible with normal GI flora
+- Not possible with normal GI flora, only after antibiotics

 ---
 # History
 ### Symptoms
+1. Massive watery diarrhea (>3 per day)

 ### Risk factors: